-The project that we worked with as detailed below:
+The projects that we work with as detailed below:

 PraC-MARENG – PRActical and Communication based MARitime ENGlish